KellerWheat/Calculatormon-CE/README.md

 [This game was made using the C SDK, which was created by MateoConLechuga](https://github.com/CE-Programming/toolchain)

+Programmed in Visual Studio

+Sprites were edited/put together using paint.net

+Some sprites were manually ripped using VisualBoyAdvance

 Sprite Resources I used (and who created them):

 [Hero & Heroine - Previous](www.spriters-resource.com/game_boy_advance/pokemonfireredleafgreen/sheet/52432/)